groupvine/gv-doc/2-members/1_4-membersAdd.md

 To minimize notifications, we suggest initially turning this off and checking the Pending Applications page often.
 When new applications slow down, then turn this setting on.

-* If Welcome emails are sent, new subscribers are emailed links to your Email Feed and their profile page where they can set attributes and join available lists and sub-groups.
+* If Welcome emails are sent, new subscribers are emailed links to your Email Feed and to their Profile, where they can set attributes and join available lists and sub-groups.

 </span> <!-- sub g4s -->

 <span class="free">

-* If Welcome emails are sent, new subscribers are emailed links to your Email Feed and their profile page where they can set attributes and join available lists.
+* If Welcome emails are sent, new subscribers are emailed links to your Email Feed and to their Profile, where they can set attributes and join available lists.

 </span>